 Recently, there have been a number of instances involving fraud.
-Properties have been advertised on Facebook and students have sent a deposit without viewing the property first, only to later discover the property was not available to rent.
-The police are involved in these cases, but for students applying for property they are unable to view it is very important you do some easy checks.
+Scammers will pretend to own properties that they don't own, and get students to send a 'deposit' before disappearing, leaving students without the money, and without a flat to stay in.
+If for any reason you are unable to view the property you are interested in, you should do some important and easy checks.
 Fife Council has a list of all the registered landlords in the county.
 Unless it is a live-in landlord, it is a legal requirement for them to be registered with the council.
 If they aren't registered, they aren't renting the property legally.
 It could also mean they don't have a property to rent at all.